AUAP/AP2018/all_miniex/mini_ex2.md

-# Weekly mini ex2: due week 8, Monday night - Fun Drawing
+# Weekly mini ex2: due week 8, Monday night - A Fun Drawing

 **Objective:**
 - To understand the notion of fun in both practice and theory by drawing upon Goriunova's text.